 I’m just barely scratching the surface when it comes to describing God’s character.
 His goodness knows no end.
 We’ll have all of eternity and still we won’t exhaust it.

-It saddens me when people reject God, especially when their understanding of God is so far removed from who he actually is.
-Quite frankly, if God were most people describe I wouldn’t want anything to do with him either.
+It saddens me when people reject God, especially when their understanding of God is so far removed from who He actually is.
+Quite frankly, if God the way many people describe, I wouldn’t want anything to do with Him either.

-If we don’t we leave them rejecting someone who doesn’t even exist.
+If we don’t, then we leave them rejecting someone who doesn’t even exist.